 Intranets are essential for connecting people and information, but when they’re no longer doing that effectively, productivity and communication suffer.
 Here are six signs your intranet is outdated—and how to decide when to replace your intranet with a solution that truly supports your organization.

-Disconnected systems create friction.
-If your intranet doesn’t integrate with tools like Microsoft 365, CRM, HR platforms, or project management systems, employees are forced to switch between platforms—slowing them down and breaking focus.
-Modern intranets must serve as a central digital workspace, unifying tools and data in one place.
+Disconnected systems create friction and lack of integration to business systems and daily workflows is one of the signs that your intranet is outdated.
+If your solution doesn’t integrate with tools like Microsoft 365, CRM, HR platforms, or project management systems, employees are forced to switch between platforms—slowing them down and breaking focus.

-Today’s workforce is hybrid, mobile, and distributed.
-If your intranet isn’t optimized for mobile use, frontline workers, remote employees, and traveling staff are left out of the loop.
+Today’s workforce is hybrid, mobile, and distributed—and a poor mobile experinece is a clear sign that your intranet is outdated.
+If your solution isn’t optimized for mobile use, frontline workers, remote employees, and traveling staff are left out of the loop.
 A responsive, mobile-first design ensures that everyone can access essential content, tasks, and collaboration tools—anytime, anywhere.

 Without a clear owner or intranet team, content grows stale, usage drops, and the platform loses strategic value.
 Ownership ensures consistent updates, quality control, and alignment with business goals.
 If no one is actively managing the intranet, it’s another signal that you may need to rethink or replace the solution.